 That’s not how it works.

-Instead, you need to take a very systematic approach which looks at all hormones, nutrients and other conditions which make weight loss almost impossible.
+Instead, you need to take a very systematic approach that looks at all hormones, nutrients, and other conditions which make weight loss almost impossible.

 So to answer the question:

-Yes, Victoza can help lead to weight loss (this case study is a great example) and there are many studies which show that to be the case (1)...
+Yes, Victoza can help lead to weight loss (this case study is a great example) and there are many studies that show that to be the case (1)…